2025–26 Everton F.C. (women) season

-The 2025–26 Everton F.C. (women) season is the club's ninth consecutive campaign in the Women's Super League, the highest level of the football pyramid.
+The 2025–26 Everton F.C. (women) season was the club's ninth consecutive campaign in the Women's Super League, the highest level of the football pyramid.
 Along with competing in the WSL, the club will also contest two domestic cup competitions: the FA Cup and the League Cup.

 This would be the club's first season at Goodison Park, moving from Walton Hall Park after the men's team moved from Goodison Park to Hill Dickinson Stadium.

 Season summary

 Everton renewed one year contracts with Lucy Hope and Aurora Galli, whilst Kelly Gago signed a new three year contract with the club.

 On 29 July 2025, Everton sold the women's team to parent company Roundhouse Capital Holdings, allowing the women's team to gain minority investment.

 On 3 September 2025, Everton signed Ruby Mace for an undisclosed club record fee.

 On 6 September 2025, Ornella Vignola scored a hat-trick against Liverpool, the first men's or women's Everton player to score a hat-trick in the Merseyside Derby since Dixie Dean, who did in 1931.

+On 7 December 2025, Everton ended Chelsea's 31 game unbeaten run after a goal from Honoka Hayashi.

+On 18 January 2026, Ellie Jones signed her first professional contract with the club.

+On 4 February 2026, Everton announced that they had terminated the contract of Brian Sørensen, with under-18s coach Scott Phelan being named as the interim coach for the remainder of the season.

+On 6 February 2026, Hayashi signed a one and a half year contract extension with the club, with a club option of a further year.

+On 12 February 2026, Everton announced that Phil Jevons would join the backroom staff as an interim coach until the end of the season.

+On 13 February 2026, Courtney Brosnan signed a two and a half year contract with the club.

+On 22 April 2026, it was announced that Everton women would be participating in the World Sevens Football tournament for the first time, starting in May 2026.

+On 21 May 2026, Ruby Mace was announced as Young Player of the season.